Tina L. Hanlon

 Hicks, Orville.
 Page with photo at The North Carolina Touring Artists Directory web site, with booking info.

 Hicks, Orville, and Julia Taylor Ebel.
 Jack Tales and Mountain Yarns, As Told By Orville Hicks.
 Illus.
 Sherry Jenkins Jensen.
 Boone, NC: Parkway Publishers, 2009.
 Afterword by Thomas McGowan.
 189 pp. More than twenty tales transcribed by Ebel during her extensive association with Hicks, as well as tributes and biographical material on the popular Beech Mountain storyteller.
 Includes photographs and many pencil drawings by Jensen.
 Texts of folk songs and riddles also appear, as well as stories written by Hicks that had not been told publicly, including one in his own handwriting.
 Some of the tales are about people and folkways in his own family history.
 Hicks discusses Jack and inserts comments on his favorites and his family's responses to different tales.
 Contains a glossary with notes on Orville's words and grammar, a study guide section with discussion questions and activities, and bibliographic material.
 See illustration and background at Ebel's web site.
+See description related to the 2009 Aesop Accolade awarded to this book by the American Folklore Society.
 See also AppLit's list of Folktale Collections Indexed in AppLit.

 Hicks, Ray.
 "The Day the Cow Ate my Britches."
 Best-Loved Stories Told at the National Storytelling Festival.
 Jonesborough, TN: National Storytelling Press and Little Rock: August House, 1991.